g-male/darin-portfolio/content/capturing/product/haunted-starbucks-walmart-boots.md

 postyear: "2024"
 contentdesc: product
 ---
 E-commerce product photography, and editing for Haunted Starbucks.

-Shot in the Knock Twice Studio.
+Shot in the Knock Twice studio, Toronto.